raspberrypilearning/sorting-hat-lesson/student-instructions.md

         time.sleep(1)
 ```

-The first line states that if the number (which is the variable containing the random integer between 1 and 4) is equal to (we use `==` in python to represent equal to) 1, then ply the gryffindor audio file.
-Then wait for 1 second.
+The first line states that if the number (which is the variable containing the random integer between 1 and 4) is equal to 1 (`==` in Python represents 'equal to'), play the Gryffindor audio file then wait for 1 second.

 Let's set the condition for the number 2.